epsilonhalbe/Talks/Cryptalk/Readme.md

 Numbers in cryptol are in reality just nicely printed bit-sequences, therefore you can use all the list functions for numbers as well!

-and then to characters and strings
+And then to characters and strings
 ----------------------------------

 ~~~haskell